netrium/Netrium/readme.markdown

 The Netrium project offers a Haskell based domain specific language and dedicated compiler to support the definition and operational exe­cu­tion of fin­an­cial and phys­ical energy con­tracts, with arbit­rary option­al­ity and con­di­tion­al­ity.
 This helps trad­ing desks con­trol the oper­a­tional risk asso­ci­ated with non-standard trans­ac­tions.
 The imple­ment­a­tion is based on the aca­demic paper [Adven­tures in Fin­an­cial Engin­eer­ing](http://research.microsoft.com/en-us/um/people/simonpj/papers/financial-contracts/contracts-icfp.htm) by Simon Peyton Jones and Jean-Marc Eber, with a range of extensions to allow for path-dependent contracts and support for physical commodities.

+Note that this code is no longer actively maintained.
+If you would like to make modifications, please do feel free to fork or submit a pull request.
+Pull requests that meet the existing code quality will be applied as and when a contributor has time to review it.

 ### License

-The Netrium codebase is dual licensed under AGPLv3 and a commercial license.
+The Netrium codebase is licensed under the permissive MIT license.

+We ask that any ports to other languages retain reference to netrium.org.

 ### Contacts

 * For further information about the software, please contact: opensource@netrium.org
-* For further information regarding the licensing, please contact: licenses@netrium.org

 ### Documentation